-Aviation Mechanics in the United States are largely men, earning an average of $20.59 per hour.
-Experience level and the particular city each impact pay for this group, with the former having the largest influence.
-A fair number report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The majority of workers are highly satisfied with their job.
+Men account for the majority of Aviation Mechanics in the United States.
+The overall average income for this group is approximately $20.86 per hour.
+Geography and career length each impact pay for this group, with the former having the largest influence.
+A fair number report receiving medical coverage from their employers and the greater part collect dental insurance.
+Most Aviation Mechanics like their work and job satisfaction is high.
 The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 |Total Pay (|